Sushma-Nandiyawar/Security-For-Networked-Systems-FA23-I520/README.md

 **NB (Networking Background):** [Computer Networks: A Systems Approach (4th Edition)](https://iucat.iu.edu/catalog/14609538) by Larry L. Peterson and Bruce S. Davie.
 This book is available online via the IU library at [https://iucat.iu.edu/catalog/14609538](https://iucat.iu.edu/catalog/14609538).
 It is recommended for individuals with limited knowledge of computer network topics or those in need of a refresher.

-## Getting Started

-To get started with the course materials, clone this repository to your local machine using the following command:

 ## Instructor's Contact Information

 **Dr. Yan Huang**